giaf/hpipm/README.md

 This is HPIPM, a high-performance interior-point method solver for dense, optimal control- and tree-structured convex quadratic programs.
 It provides efficient implementations of dense and structure-exploiting algorithms to solve small to medium scale problems arising in model predictive control and embedded optimization in general and it relies on the high-performance linear algebra package BLASFEO.

+HPIPM (and BLASFEO, which is a dependency), comes with both `make` and `cmake` build systems.
+The preferred one is `make`, which can be used to compile and run any library, interface and example in any language.
+`make` is also used in the continuous integration `travis` scripts.
+`cmake` can only be used to compile the libraries, while the interested user should compile interfaces and run examples by him/herself by taking inspiration form the commands in the various `Makefile`s.

 --------------------------------------------------

 ## Getting Started: